 - Use of artefacts to engage children in asking historical questions and finding answers.

-We are delighted to have been awarded the Silver Quality Mark Award for our geography curriculum as well as Arts Mark for our creative work in art, DT, drama and dance.
+We are delighted to have been awarded the Silver Quality Mark Award for our geography curriculum.

 - cross curricular opportunities are made e.g. Science, Mathematics and ICT